tbellembois/gochimitheque/README.md

 # Chimithèque

-Chimithèque is an open source *chemical product, biological reagent and lab consumables* management application started by the ENS-Lyon (France) and co-developped with the Université Clermont-Auvergne (France).
+Chimithèque is an open source *chemical product, biological reagent and lab consumables* management application developped by the ENS-Lyon (France).
 It is written in *Golang* and *Rust*.

-The project was started in 2015 and has moved to Github in 2017.
+The project was started in 2015 and moved to Github in 2017.

+It is released under the [GPL v3 License](LICENSE).

 ## Team